FDAapproved/HDest-Exotic-Loadout-Codes/README.md

 blr,     - blur      sphere,
 pot,     - blue      potion,
-tsm,     - summoning talisman, zrj      - ingested  zerkpack, - More than one WILL will you, stj      - ingested  stimpack, - More than one WILL will you,
+tsm,     - summoning talisman, zrj      - ingested  zerkpack, - More than one WILL KILL you, stj      - ingested  stimpack, - More than one WILL KILL you,
 bls      - ingested  blues,
 			+ amount - 0-???, amount to be blessed.